akawashiro/akawashiro.github.io/articles/how-device-file-in-linux-works.md

   ...
 };
 ```
+Other objects in VFS are superblock object which holds information of the filesystem itself, file objects which have information of opened file and process, d entry objects which have information on directories.

 #### inode of normal files
 `stat(1)` shows the inode information of the file, which corresponds to `struct inode`.